Hydrogen Economy - Why Platinum Group Metals have such an important role in helping to decarbonise the Energy Sector

 The Hydrogen created by electrolysis can be used in many ways.
 It can be fed into the gas network to reduce or replace natural gas; it can be used onsite by heavy industrial applications such as steel manufacturing, power plants or chemical works.
 It can also be used in Fuel Cell Electric Vehicles (FCEV).

-Many are touting FCEV as the future for the automotive market, especially the heavy transport sector.
-These vehicles are battery driven but this is combined with a PEM Fuel Cell.
+Many are touting Fuel Cell Electric Vehicles (FCEV) as the future for the automotive market, especially the heavy transport sector.
+These vehicles use a battery powertrain similar to a Battery Electric Vehicle (BEV) but utilising a much smaller battery which is constantly fed electricity from the fuel cell.
 The fuel cell performs the opposite reaction to the electrolyser.
 Hydrogen is fed in and combined with air.
 In the presence of a Platinum based catalyst water is formed and electricity is generated.
-When used in an FCEV this constantly recharges the battery which means that a much smaller battery can be used, and the Hydrogen fuel acts as a range extender.
-The experience of driving an FCEV is therefore much more similar to a petrol car, it can be driven without long recharge stops and quickly refuelled from a pump.
+When used in an FCEV this constantly recharges the battery and the Hydrogen fuel acts as a range extender.
+The experience of driving an FCEV is therefore much more similar to a diesel or petrol car, it can be driven without long recharge stops and quickly refuelled from a pump.

 Ames Goldsmith Ceimig are very active in the Hydrogen Economy being members of the UK Hydrogen & Fuel Cell Association (UKHFCA) and the Scottish Hydrogen & Fuel Cell Association (SHFCA).
 You can often find us present at international events centred around Hydrogen production and use.
 We are dedicated to the improvement and development of catalysts for this market and are strong believers in the need to decarbonise our world.

 As a global precious metal chemical company we are well placed to work with suppliers to make the best PEM catalysts available on the market.